 If you plan to hire a real estate professional, visit Selling a House or Condo on Real Estate Council of Alberta’s website.
 It will guide you through the selling process when you’re working with a real estate professional.

 As a seller, you are legally obligated to disclose any material latent defects you are aware of that the buyer could not identify through a visual inspection of the property.
 These defects may be related to the common property or the condominium unit.

-You are also required to disclose any upcoming special assessments that are not listed in the documents requested by the buyer.
+You are also required to disclose any upcoming special levies that are not listed in the documents requested by the buyer.